colyseus/docs/docs/index.md

 npm init colyseus-app ./my-colyseus-app
 ```

-### From examples project
+### From the official examples

-See some examples in action by cloning the [examples project](https://github.com/colyseus/colyseus-examples) and running it locally.
+Alternatively, you can check some examples in action by cloning the [examples project](https://github.com/colyseus/colyseus-examples) and running it locally.

 ```
 git clone https://github.com/colyseus/colyseus-examples.git